 Sure, sometimes an instructional Instagram needs to break from regular posts, but you should find a significant number of posts provided at a regular interval.
-Weekly posts work best for a finance instagram account because that gives you time to implement its advice.
+Weekly posts work best for a finance instagram accounts because that gives you time to implement its advice.

 Quickly click on a few of its posts to see the full graphic.
 If every one of them consists of the same ad or hawks the same product, you found a junk account.
 Report it as spam and move on.

-The point of finance Instagram account is to provide instructional information.
+The point of finance Instagram accounts is to provide instructional information.
 It’s a blog, but a photo-centric one.
 The post should explain how to do something.
 The great thing about this social media platform?
 You can only write a short post, so these blogs make for a quick read and always have a smashing graphic with them.

-Say no to advertisements.
+Say No to Advertisements